Lemons, Lavender, & Laundry

 DIY Christmas Scroll

 This post may contain affiliate links for your convenience.
-You can view my full advertising disclosure here.
+For more information, please visit our advertising disclosure.

-Christmas· DIY Gift Ideas· DIY Projects· Gifts· Holidays/Seasonal
+Christmas· DIY Projects· Holidays/Seasonal

 20 Nov

 Tis the season!
-Time for a quick tutorial on making your own DIY Christmas scroll from a roll of kraft paper!
+Time for a quick tutorial on making your own DIY Christmas scroll from a roll of Kraft paper!

 Are you on Instagram?
 If so, then perhaps you have seen all the gorgeous scrolls containing Christmas music, lyrics, and quotes.
 I find them to be absolutely stunning.